 Malin Space Science Systems, San Diego, Calif., provided this instrument, and Dr. Michael Malin of that company is the principal investigator for it.
-Additional information about Mars Color Imager is available at www.msss.com/mro/marci.

 □ Mars Climate Sounder will study water vapor, dust, ices and temperatures in Mars' atmosphere.
 It will assess how they vary with altitude, map how they are distributed around the planet, and monitor their changes from day to night and from season to season.
 The results will aid understanding of the atmosphere's structure and circulation, thus the planet's weather and climate.
 The instrument looks both toward the horizon and straight down, in a broadband visible and in several thermal infrared channels.
 Looking toward the horizon, it can observe the atmosphere in vertical slices, assessing each 5-kilometer-thick (3-mile-thick) section from the surface to an altitude of 80 kilometers (50 miles).
-The resulting atmospheric profiles from different areas around the planet can be combined into daily, three-dimensional global weather maps for both daytime and night-time.
+The resulting atmospheric profiles from different areas around the planet can be combined into daily, three-dimensional global weather maps for both daytime and nighttime.